PraneshASP/solidity-testing-book/src/basic/integration-tests.md

 # Integration tests

 Unit testing is a vital step in ensuring each individual contract works as expected.
 However, protocols often involve several contracts working together.
-It's crucial to check that these contracts interact correctly, which is where integration testing becomes essential.
+It's crucial to check that these contracts interact correctly, which is where integration testing becomes essential. **The goal of the integration test should be to ensure that our contracts work together as expected, without focusing on the behavior of external contracts.**

 ## Points to note:
 -  It is essential to simulate the actual deployment environment as closely as possible, which means using real contract deployments instead of mocks.
 This ensures the tests reflect real-world operation and interactions.